-TREATMENT GROUP RECOMMENDATIONS FOR SMBG REGIMENS Newly diagnosed T2DM HbA1C provides a reliable and sufficient means of monitoring glycaemic control. + diet controlled Do not routinely offer SMBG for adults with T2DM unless 2 : Managed by medication, including non-insulin injectable e.g. Metformin, pioglitazone, DPP4 Inhibitors, GLP-1 Analogues or SGLT-2 Inhibitors the person is on insulin, or there is evidence of hypoglycaemic episodes, or the person is on oral medication that may increase their risk of hypoglycaemia while driving/operating machinery (please follow DVLA guidance), or the person is pregnant, or is planning to become pregnant, or the person is starting treatment with oral or intravenous corticosteroids2, or to confirm suspected hypoglycaemia Box 3 provides advice on when additional testing may be required.
-Please see NICE T2DM (NG28) guidelines. for further information.
-Managed by medication carrying a hypoglycaemic risk e.g. Insulin secretagogues: sulfonylureas and meglitinides (glinides) If SMBG is necessary, the healthcare professional should tailor the monitoring regimen to the persons individual circumstances and review regularly e.g. 3 monthly Do not routinely offer SMBG for adults with T2DM unless 2 : • the person is on insulin, or • there is evidence of hypoglycaemic episodes, or • the person is on oral medication that may increase their risk of hypoglycaemia while driving/operating machinery (please follow DVLA guidance), or • the person is pregnant, or is planning to become pregnant, or • the person is starting treatment with oral or intravenous corticosteroids 2 , or • to confirm suspected hypoglycaemia Box 3 provides advice on when additional testing may be required.
-Please see NICE T2DM (NG28) guidelines. for further information.
+TREATMENT GROUP RECOMMENDATIONS FOR SMBG REGIMENS Newly diagnosed T2DM HbA1C provides a reliable and sufficient means of monitoring glycaemic control. + diet controlled Do not routinely offer SMBG for adults with T2DM unless 2 : Managed by medication, including non-insulin injectable e.g. Metformin, pioglitazone, DPP4 Inhibitors, GLP-1 Analogues or SGLT-2 Inhibitors the person is treated with insulin, or there is evidence of hypoglycaemic episodes, or the person is treated with oral medication that may increase their risk of hypoglycaemia while driving/operating machinery (please follow DVLA guidance), or the person is pregnant, or is planning to become pregnant, or the person is starting treatment with oral or intravenous corticosteroids2, or to confirm suspected hypoglycaemia Box 3 provides advice on when additional testing may be required.
+Please see NICE T2DM (NG28) guidelines for further information.
+Managed by medication carrying a hypoglycaemic risk e.g. Insulin secretagogues: sulfonylureas and meglitinides (glinides) If SMBG is necessary, the healthcare professional should tailor the monitoring regimen to the persons individual circumstances and review regularly e.g. 3 monthly Offer SMBG for adults with T2DM if: the person is treated with insulin, or there is evidence of hypoglycaemic episodes, or the person treated with oral medication that may increase their risk of hypoglycaemia while driving/operating machinery (please follow DVLA guidance), or the person is pregnant, or is planning to become pregnant, or the person is starting treatment with oral or intravenous corticosteroids 2 , or to confirm suspected hypoglycaemia Box 3 provides advice on when additional testing may be required.
+Please see NICE T2DM (NG28) guidelines for further information.
 Specialist teams may advise additional testing for individuals with certain co-morbidities including chronic kidney disease, frailty, foot ulceration and those who have had cardiac intervention.
-Frequency of testing will be advised by the specialist team Insulin treated T2DM SMBG should be routinely offered and tail ored to the persons individual n eeds depending on diabetes control and treatm ent plan: Insulin regimen Suggested SMBG testing frequency Once daily basal insulin Once a day Twice daily basal insulin Twice a day Basal bolus regimen See Insulin-treated T1DM above Box 3 provides advice on when additional testing may be required.
-Please see NICE T2DM (NG28) guidelines. for further information.
-Specialist teams may advise additional testing for individuals with certain co-morbidities including chronic kidney disease, frailty, foot ulceration and those who have had cardiac intervention.
+Frequency of testing will be advised by the specialist team Insulin treated T2DM SMBG should be routinely offered and tailored to the persons individual needs depending on diabetes control and treatment plan: msum treated 125m Insulin regimen Suggested SMBG testing frequency Once daily basal insulin Once a day Twice daily basal insulin Twice a day Basal bolus regimen See Insulin-treated T1DM above TWICE daily mixed insulin Two/Three times a day Box 3 provides advice on when additional testing may be required.
+Please see NICE T2DM (NG28) guidelines for further information.
+Specialist teams may advise additional testing for individuals with certain co-morbidities including chronic kidney disease, frailty, foot ulceration and those wh have had cardiac intervention.
 Frequency of testing will be advised by the specialist team